kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

 apt-get install samba winbind ntp krb5-user dnsutils ldap-utils \
         ldb-tools smbclient libnss-winbind acl rsync
 ```
+When/if asked questions related to kerberos domain/realm, simply accept
+the defaults, since kerberos will be reconfigured later, anyway.

 ---
 ### Stop and disable the samba services